oeo/mkay/README.md

 ./_create --name friends > friends.iced
 ```

+now you have a rest api and don't have to write routes that wrap the model
+methods, the methods can just be exposed directly.

 - crud is automatically exposed if `model.AUTO_EXPOSE` is exported
 - expose instance methods using `model.AUTO_EXPOSE.methods=[]`
 - expose static methods using `model.AUTO_EXPOSE.statics=[]`
+- select the path by setting `model.AUTO_EXPOSE.route`, otherwise it will use
+  the filename

 ### create a new "friend"